Rev. Brett J. Vander Berg, Pastor, First Reformed Church, Aplington, IA

 “This D.Min. program is a pilgrimage into the sacred questions directing the longings of your heart.
 As you journey, you will form close bonds with a cohort, survey new heights and depths of your soul, and gather the gifts of your calling into a project that will edify the church and bless the world.
 Western Theological Seminary provides a well-worn pathway on which to travel and wise, experienced guides along the way.
 Prepare to be “transformed by the renewing of your mind,” because a great adventure awaits!”

 Rev. Stephen DeWit ’18 (D.Min.), Pastor, Alger Park Church, Grand Rapids, MI

 “Eventually, it struck me like a bold of lightning.
 All the learning units, all the fields of study, all of the questions I was asking, all the books I was reading, all the sermons, teachings, interviews, and papers–my participation in the DMin. program itself–was an expression of a (mostly) dormant ache within me.
 I had serious questions about my faith, my calling, and my life.
 If not for the spiritual autobiographies we were asked to write and the loving, persistent probing of my cohort, I’m not sure I ever would have made the connection between my program and the goings-on deep in my heart.
 My academic questions about mission, culture, and the nature of belief were more personal than I knew.”

-Rev. Dr. Reggie Smith, Pastor, Roosevelt Park CRC, Grand Rapids, MI
+Rev. Dr. Reggie Smith ’04, Pastor, Roosevelt Park Christian Reformed Church, Grand Rapids, MI

 “One of the things I was looking for in any Doctor of Ministry program was a sense that the professors would be there for me.
 Western’s professors were interested in my formation as a pastor.